luigisaetta/oci-speech-demos/README.md

 Demos in this repository have been tested using **wav, flac** format.

 ## Demos:
-* [demo1](./demo1_main.py): command line demo, takes a list of wav files from a local directory, transcribe the audio and output the result to the screen
+* [demo1](./demo1_main.py): command line demo, takes a list of wav/flac files from a local directory, transcribe the audio and output the result to the screen and csv
 * [demo2](./demo2.py): a UI, built with Streamlit, enables you to upload a set of audio files and get back the trascriptions; Supports wav and flac formats.

+I have provided shell file (.sh) to show how to correctly launch the demos.

 ## Demo Features
 In [demo1](./demo1_main.py) you can see:
 * how to copy a set of wav files to Object Storage
 * how to **launch an OCI Speech transcription job**
 * how to **extract the transcription** from the produced json files.
+* save transcriptions to csv

 In [demo2](./demo2.py) you can see:
 * how to create a UI for OCI Speech, using [Streamlit](https://streamlit.io/)